View Other Content

 2001 - Nicolas Anelka won his 27th cap, coming off the bench in France’s 1-1 draw with Australia in Melbourne, his final appearance while with Paris St. Germain.

 2011 – Harry Kewell played for Australia for the first time while with Melbourne Victory, skippering them as they lost a World Cup qualifier 1-0 in Oman, with Alberto Aquilani winning his last cap while on loan at AC Milan as Italy beat Poland 2-0 in Wroclaw, with future red Mario Balotelli notching his first senior international goal.
 On the same day, Krisztián Németh won his only cap as a MTK Hungária player as Hungary thumped Liechtenstein 5-0 in a friendly in Budapest, while Ryan Babel played his first international while with TSG 1899 Hoffenheim as the Netherlands were held to a goalless draw in a friendly in Amsterdam.
-Daniel Agger, Dirk Kuyt, ex-reds Alou Diarra, Javier Mascherano, Raúl Meireles and Christian Poulsen all also featured in internationals that day.
+Daniel Agger, Dirk Kuyt, future red Xherdan Shaqiri and ex-reds Alou Diarra, Javier Mascherano, Raúl Meireles and Christian Poulsen all also featured in internationals that day.

 Internationals on target